 Your own computer problems

 Have you tried viewing the webcam stream on another computer?
 On a newer and more powerful computer than your own?
 Having a slow computer processor or not very much Random Access Memory (RAM) can cause problems with freezing as the computer cannot process the images as fast as they are being delivered.

-It’s also possible that problems may be caused by the browser you are using.
+Browser: It’s also possible that problems may be caused by the browser you are using.
 You could try updating your browser or using a different one (such as Chrome, Internet Explorer or Firefox).

 Your own internet connection problems

 Have you tried viewing the webcam stream from another computer connected to a faster internet connection?
 You can find out your own connection speed by visiting Speedtest.net.
 Ideally the speed should be above 1 Mbps.
 If it’s lower than that, the stream is likely to freeze as it can’t be supplied to you fast enough and keeps having to pause to catch up.

 If you suspect that your internet connection or computer might be the problem then you will need to follow up accordingly with your own IT support person (sorry – but we cannot provide help with these issues).
 If it’s not a problem with your own set-up please check this year’s Nestcam Diary for technical issue updates.